 • Tricyclic antidepressants (amitriptyline): Increased risk of falls, cognitive impairment, and other side effects.

-It is important to note that the Beers Criteria is not a comprehensive list and that healthcare professionals should use their clinical judgment when prescribing medications to older adults.
+It is important to note that the Beers Criteria is not comprehensive and that healthcare professionals should use their clinical judgment when prescribing medications to older adults.

 The STOPP/START criteria are a tool used to identify potentially inappropriate medications and potential prescribing omissions in older adults.
 The criteria consist of two parts:

-The STOPP/START criteria are used as a tool for clinicians to review potentially inappropriate medications in older adults and have been endorsed as a best practice by some organizations2.
+The STOPP/START criteria are used as a tool for clinicians to review potentially inappropriate medications in older adults and have been endorsed as a best practice by some organizations.
 The criteria are used in medication reconciliation to identify medications that may need to be adjusted or discontinued to prevent adverse drug reactions and improve patient outcomes.
-Several studies have shown that the use of the STOPP/START criteria can improve medication appropriateness in older adults.
+Several studies have shown that using the STOPP/START criteria can improve medication appropriateness in older adults.
 The criteria have been used to review the medication profiles of community-dwelling, acute care, and long-term care patients.
-The criteria have also been shown to be effective in preventing polypharmacy in older adults
+The criteria have also been effective in preventing polypharmacy in older adults.

-What are some examples of medications that are included in the STOPP/START criteria?
+What are some examples of medications included in the STOPP/START criteria?

 The STOPP/START criteria are a tool used to identify potentially inappropriate medications and potential prescribing omissions in older adults.
 Here are some examples of medications that are included in the STOPP/START criteria: